ProxioDev/ValioBungee/README.md

 **REDISBUNGEE REQUIRES A REDIS SERVER**, preferably with reasonably low latency.
 The default [config](https://github.com/ProxioDev/RedisBungee/blob/develop/RedisBungee-API/src/main/resources/config.yml) is saved when the plugin first starts.

+## compatibility with original RedisBungee in Bungeecord ecosystem
+This fork ensures compatibility with old plugins, so it should work as drop replacement, but since Api has been split from the platform there some changes that have to be done, so your plugin might not work if:

+* there is none at the moment, please report any findings at the issue page.

+Cluster mode compatibility in version 0.8.0:

+If you are using static legacy method `RedisBungee#getPool()` it might fail in:
+* if Cluster mode is enabled, due fact its Uses different classes
+* if JedisPool compatibility mode is disabled in the config due fact project internally switched to JedisPooled than Jedis

 ## Support

 You can join our matrix room [here](https://matrix.to/#/!zhedzmRNSZXfuOPZUB:govindas.net?via=govindas.net&via=matrix.org)

 ![icon](https://matrix.org/images/matrix-logo-white.svg)

+## License

+This project is distributed under Eclipse Public License 1.0

+You can find it [here](https://github.com/proxiodev/RedisBungee/blob/master/LICENSE)

+You can find the original RedisBungee is by [astei](https://github.com/astei) and project can be found [here](https://github.com/minecrafter/RedisBungee) or spigot page [here, but its no longer available](https://www.spigotmc.org/resources/redisbungee.13494/)

 ## YourKit